hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

   - Ensure you picked an image and then tapped **Save to Widget**.
   - Ensure both targets have the App Group entitlement: `group.com.conornolan.widgetweaver`.
   - If the app was reinstalled, previously saved specs may reference image filenames that no longer exist in the App Group container; remove/re-pick the image and save again.
+- Widget not updating:
+  - Tap **Save to Widget** again.
+  - Remove/re-add the widget after significant schema changes.
+- AI shows “Unavailable”:
+  - The app still works (deterministic fallbacks).
+  - If you want on-device generation, enable Apple Intelligence in Settings and allow time for the model to become ready.

 ---